aleenprd/credit-risk-sqlite-dbt-core/README.md

 As such, we will materialize tables, not views.
 But in practice, for src, in a DWH like BQ, Redshift and Snowflake, I would use the views materialization.

 ### Source tables
-I want to create some views of the raw tables as sources for my models (reason is so we can document them within DBT and able to use them in generating documentation DAG)
+I want to create some views of the raw tables as sources for my models (reason is so we can document them within DBT and able to use them in generating docs DAG)

 SELECT
     loan_status,